nosleeptillbroken/immuneWars/Assets/readme.txt

 Place test scenes in Scenes/Experimental, and make sure you uniquely name them to avoid merge conflicts in the future.
 Only scenes used in the current release build should go in Scenes/

+When in doubt regarding which scripts to code in, read the summary at the top of the cs file.
+If you are creating a script, remember to add a summary to explain its purpose.